-If you are over the age of 16 and are a part-time or full-time student in further education, you will probably be entitled to student discount or student travel cards.
+If you are over the age of 16 and are a part-time or full-time student in further education, you will probably be entitled to a student discount or student travel cards.
 This includes Sixth Forms and Colleges.
 The process is very easy and doesn’t take long at all.
-The process can be different between each card but if you qualify you’ll get tons of awesome discounts in a range of outlets.
+The process can differ between each card, but if you qualify, you’ll get tons of awesome discounts in various outlets.

 Some cards even allow their users to be younger than 16.
-For example, the ISIC card, which we will talk about later, allows individuals as young as 12 to apply for their UK discount card.
-As long you’re studying for a minimum of 15 hours a week and have been doing so for 3 months, you’re entitled to this card.
+For example, the ISIC card, which we will discuss later, allows individuals as young as 12 to apply for their UK discount card.
+You’re entitled to this card as long you’re studying for a minimum of 15 hours a week and have been doing so for 3 months.

 How to get a student discount card for free

-Want to know how to get student discount for free?
+Want to know how to get a student discount for free?
 Look no further than a UNiDAYS card, which offers a discount on clothing, tech and food.
 However, it may be possible to get your hands on other student cards without paying a penny.
-Certain schemes may entice you with the offer of a free discount card or railcard, for example, banks sometimes give you these cards free of charge if you sign up to an undergraduate account.
+Certain schemes may entice you with the offer of a free discount card or railcard, for example, banks sometimes give you these cards free of charge if you sign up to their student bank account.
 So, keep your eye open for any of these offers.